Are you fascinated by the human mind? Do you have a passion for making a lasting difference in people’s lives?

 - Dr. LeeAnn Couts, Professor of Psychology, School Dean, and Chair of the IRB

-- Dr. Randy Cronk, Professor of Psychology and Department Chair
+- Dr. Anna Harper, Associate Professor of Psychology

 Psychology students have numerous opportunities for cross-cultural travel experiences.
 Historically, students have travelled to Papua New Guinea and participated in a long-distance bicycle tour of California and Arizona.
-Upcoming trips include Play Therapy students traveling to Florida and a bicycling trip through Cuba.
+Upcoming trips include Play Therapy students traveling to Florida.

 MVNU Psychology graduates are successful in being admitted to and completing graduate school programs in many areas like counseling, school psychology, school counseling and marriage and family therapy, and go on to gain valuable educational experiences in life after MVNU.
 Graduates are successful in securing employment in a diverse range of fields including mental health, human resources, and nonprofit services.